folio-org/mod-circulation/doc/loanrules.md

 For one tenant there is only a single loan rules file.

-It must have a single priority line and a single fallback-policy line.
+It must have a single priority line and three fallback-policy lines.